rnowling/rnowling.github.io/_posts/2025-08-09-zero-shot-spam-classification.md

 I evaluated the classification task using the [trec07p](https://plg.uwaterloo.ca/~gvcormac/treccorpus07/about.html) data set and aforementioned Llama 3.1 8B Instruct model.

 And... it worked.
-Well, sort of.
-It achieved an accuracy of 95%.
-(My original logistic regression model achieved an accuracy >99%.)
+6.5% of the emails couldn't be classified, but the model achieved an accuracy of 86% on the rest.
+My original logistic regression model achieved an accuracy >99% but used 3/4 of the emails for training.

 I was genuinely surprised.
-There are a lot of things that need to align.
+There are a lot of things that need to align for this to work.
 The LLM needs to understand the desired task.
 It needs to understand what is meant by "spam."
 I would have at a loss to come up with a given definition for spam if I had to define it.
 It needs to respect the restriction on the output.
 And lastly, it needs a way to evaluate its own confidence and fall back to the "unsure" prediction if its not.

 In terms of computationally efficiency, it was a disaster.
 While the logistic regression model can train on and classify the emails on a single CPU in less than an hour, it took ~12 hours to classify 1/5 of the emails with the LLM running on 32 cores.
 Now, there